 Everything changed that day when they saw that our baby had a massive heart abnormality.
 In fact, it was actually three different abnormalities all manifested at the same time and included: Transposition of the Great Vessels (where the two major vessels that carry blood away from the heart – the aorta and the pulmonary artery – are switched); Double Outlet Right Ventricle (DORV, where both the pulmonary artery and aorta come from the same pumping chamber and no arteries are connected to the left ventricle); and no separation between the ventricles on the left or right sides of the heart.

 But we chose to try again.
-Luckily, I fell pregnant just a few months later, and after early monitoring of baby’s heart was told that all was fine – baby was absolutely healthy!
-Then at 19 weeks I realised something was not right and went to our local hospital emergency room where it was discovered that I had dilated and the bag of waters was bulging through my cervix.
+Luckily, I fell pregnant just a few months later and, after early monitoring of baby’s heart, was told that all was fine – our baby was absolutely healthy!
+Then at 19 weeks, I realised something was not right and went to our local hospital emergency room, where it was discovered that I had dilated and uterus was bulging through my cervix.

-The TAC involves the surgeon making an incision like they make for a caesarean, they then move the uterus (baby and all) out of the way before placing the stitch at the top where the cervix starts and the uterus ends.
-I spent a week in Tygerberg being monitored as the procedure is not without risks of infection, early labour and waters rupturing.
-Thankfully, all went well and I went home with my bionic cervix as they call them.
+The TAC involves the surgeon making an incision like they make for a caesarean; they then move the uterus (baby and all) out of the way before placing the stitch at the top where the cervix starts and the uterus ends.
+I spent a week in Tygerberg being monitored as the procedure is not without risks of infection, early labour and water rupturing.
+Thankfully, all went well and I went home with my “bionic cervix”, as they call them.

 We were very lucky to find Professor Hall and for him to agree to do the TAC procedure.
-Other South African women have flown to the US to have it done as it is very popular/common there to treat incompetent cervix – whereas in SA we tend to opt for the less successful TVC (vaginally placed cerclage).
+Other South African women have flown to the US to have it done, as it is very popular/common there to treat incompetent cervix – whereas in SA we tend to opt for the less successful TVC (vaginally placed cerclage).
 I found a website called Abbyloopers which helped hugely as a means of support.